 Minimum Inter Burst Gap: A minimum duration between consecutive transmission of a DPP SS in which it is not allowed to transmit.

-Pairing Mode: A configurable parameter, which defines a DPP SS pairing behavior When in Server mode, a DPP SS can pair with multiple DPP SSs.
-When in Client mode, a DPP SS can pair with DPP SS that is already paired to another DPP SS.
-When in Single mode, a DPP SS can pair with a single DPP SS that is not paired with other DPP SS.

 Nominal CINR: A configurable parameter in each DPP SS.
 It defines the nominal range (minimum and maximum) of CINR for each MCS for optimal demodulation by the DPP SS.
 The upper limit for each MCS coincides with the lower limit for the next higher MCS, except for the highest MCS, in which case the upper limit is infinity.

 Non-Intended Receiver: Any DPP SS other than the intended DPP SS receiver as identified by the destination Ethernet address in the burst.